ritwickdey/vscode-live-sass-compiler/docs/settings.md

                 "format": "expanded",
                 "extensionName": ".css",

                 // null -> denotes the same path as the file it's formatting.
-Note: null not `null` "savePath": null
+                // Note: null not 'null'
+                "savePath": null
             },
             // You can add more